 When students arrive on St. Kitts and Nevis, twin islands known as Paradise, they are transported to a place of serenity, cultural diversity and warmth.
 Home, at least for the time being, is the pastel-tinted architecture of the majestic True White & Blue Campus, a state-of-the-art multi-million dollar campus that includes cutting edge teaching facilities, labs, library, research institute and more.

-Why Should I Choose a Caribbean Medical School?
+Why Should I Choose a Medical School in St. Kitts?

 Widen Your Perspective by Interacting with Diverse people